Pacific Credit Services

 • It is a violation of federal law for Pacific Credit Services to report inaccurate or incomplete information about you.

-• Pacific Credit Services may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.
+• Pacific Credit Services cannot threaten or harass you, call repeatedly, swear at you, or publicly publish a list of debtors.

-• Pacific Credit Services must be honest about who they are and what they are attempting to do.
-They must notify you that they are a debt collection agency both orally and in writing.
+• Pacific Credit Services must be honest about who they are and their purpose.
+They must notify you in writing and verbally that they are a debt collection agency.

-• Pacific Credit Services cannot threaten to have you arrested or imprisoned over unpaid debts.
+• Pacific Credit Services cannot threaten to have you arrested or imprisoned for unpaid debts.

 Remove Pacific Credit Services From Your Credit Report Today!